-Control Over Allocation and Bandwidth of the Network
+Control over allocation and bandwidth of the network

 Improved security is another major benefit of moving to a NaaS model.
-Recently, high-profile retailers such as Home Depot, Neiman Marcus and Target have been hacked and had customer data exposed.
-Cyberthreats such as malware, botnets and ransomware are increasing in frequency and ferocity, and NaaS places cybersecurity tasks in the provider’s hands instead of the retailer’s.
+Cybercriminals continue to mount attacks on high-profile retailers like Home Depot, Neiman Marcus, and Target and expose customer data.
+Cyberthreats such as malware, botnets, and ransomware are increasing in frequency and ferocity.
+NaaS can relieve stress on a retailer by placing cybersecurity tasks like real-time monitoring and timely patching in the provider’s hands instead.